© 2026 WNIJ and WNIU

 IN CLOSING…

-Before we sign off this week, we’d like to remind you to check out this past week’s special interview.
-I spoke to Wagner House owner operator Bill Green.
-Bill and I talked through the origins of the beloved downtown business as well as what they have in store for the future of Freeport.
+Before we sign off this week, we’d like to remind you to check out last week’s special interview.
+I spoke to Wagner House owner-operator Bill Green.
+Bill and I discussed the origins of the beloved downtown business and what they have planned for the future of Freeport.

 This coming Tuesday, the featured interview is my conversation with Highland Community College President Chris Kuberski.
 I sat down with Chris to get an update on the college’s proposed athletics and learning facility.
-That interview will be available starting at noon on Tuesday, March 3rd.
-You can find it, and all of our other interviews, on our website, www.freepod.org, or wherever you get your podcasts from.
+That interview will be available starting at noon on Tuesday, March 3.
+You can find it, along with all of our other interviews, on our website, www.freepod.org, or wherever you get your podcasts from.

 This has been Freepod.
 Thank you for listening.